Serpil-Dndr/best-buy-cloud-native-app/READme.md

    ```

-## Table of Microservice Repositories:
+## 5.Table of Microservice Repositories:

 The application has the following services:
 | Service                  | Description                                    | GitHub Repo                                                                                      |